COSC-499-W2025/capstone-project-team-7/logs/teamLogs/README.md

 # Capstone Team 7 Logs

 ## Week 15 (January 5th - 11th)
+This week we focused on defining our API and implementing the first routes.

 **Jacob** This week I focused primarily on advancing the backend configuration and profile management APIs, contributing to the team’s broader Milestone #2 goals.
 Early in the week, the team reviewed the API plan together and gradually distributed tasks, after which I took ownership of implementing and stabilizing the Config and Profiles endpoints.
 This work ensures user configuration profiles persist correctly via Supabase and directly influence scan behavior across the system, helping establish a reliable foundation for frontend integration and downstream analysis features.
 In addition to implementation work, I contributed through code review on the Portfolio Analysis API with optional LLM support ([PR #215](https://github.com/COSC-499-W2025/capstone-project-team-7/pull/215)).
 I reviewed the proposed POST /api/analysis/portfolio endpoint and provided blocking feedback to improve security, robustness, and consistency before merge.
 Key review points included identifying a potential zip-slip vulnerability during archive extraction, correcting unsafe mutable defaults in Pydantic models, normalizing contributor percentage field naming, guarding heavy optional imports, and recommending additional defensive checks and tests for malformed ZIP inputs.
 This review helped ensure the analysis pipeline aligns with project security and architectural standards.
 Overall, my work this week supported both feature delivery and code quality, helping the team move toward a cohesive, well-tested backend API ecosystem for Milestone #2.